 Issue 99’s gift was Sarah Matthews’ luxe paper star decoration kit.
 You’ll get 12 sheets of paper designed by The Completist, plus a wooden template, to make 12 mini ornaments you can hang from a tree, mantlepiece or bannister.
 And, they can even be used as gift boxes if you suddenly need a present for that neighbour you forgot about.
 Fill with chocolate coins, drop them round and breathe a sigh of relief.
 You got away with it.

 Get your copy of 99 to get your kit and tag us in your pictures using #molliemakers.
 Plus, if you get stuck, head to our Instagram highlight called Takeover to meet the stars’ designer, Sarah.
-Her takeover was full of tips and tricks on getting that decoration success so head over and have a watch.
+Her takeover how to make a christmas star using our kit so head over and have a watch.

 4. Glitter filled baubles